Mulhussey: Sport

 Mulhussey's inhabitants are eligible to join the local Gaelic Athletic Association club, Blackhall Gaels GAA.
 Training grounds are located in Pagestown and Batterstown - both with modern club houses and gym facilities.
 The club has men's Gaelic football and ladies Gaelic football teams, with smaller teams for hurling and camogie also.

 Developments

 The area around Mulhussey has experienced a decline in population since 1991.
-The Central Statistics Office census records indicate that, in 1991, Kilcloon census town had a population of 351, which by 2002 had fallen to 309, and by the time of the 2016 census, the population stood at 280 inhabitants.
+The Central Statistics Office census records indicate that, in 1991, the Kilcloon census town had a population of 351, which by 2002 had fallen to 309, and by the time of the 2016 census, the population stood at 280 inhabitants.

 St Joseph's National School in Mulhussey, (located on the Summerhill road) which was established in 1964, had an enrollment of 74 pupils as of 2013, increasing to 81 as of early 2020.

 Mulhussey Castle, or tower house, still stands today on the road from Kilcock.
 The Mulhussey Graveyard Restoration Society have undertaken restoration work on the Mulhussey cemetery beside the castle.